From Noncommutative Geometry to Random Matrix Theory: Introduction

 \section{Introduction}

-In this paper we would like to give an overview of some of the recent developments in the borderlines between noncommutative geometry, random matrix theory, and Euclidean quantum gravity.
-The existence of the Planck length puts some restrictions on the nature of a spacetime suitable for a quantum theory of gravity.
-In fact, a combination of the Heisenberg uncertainty principle and Einstein's general relativity shows that, due to the formation of black holes in small length scales spacetime cannot be a smooth manifold.
+In this paper we would like to give an overview of some of the recent developments on the intersection of noncommutative geometry, random matrix theory, and Euclidean quantum gravity.
+The existence of the Planck length puts restrictions on the nature of a theory of spacetime suitable for a quantum theory of gravity.
+In fact, a combination of the Heisenberg uncertainty principle and Einstein's general relativity shows that, due to the formation of black holes in small length scales, spacetime cannot be a smooth manifold.
 There have been several possibilities suggested for a replacement of classical spacetime.
-A noncommutative space, in the sense of spectral triples, is one such attractive proposal \cite{Connes-Hilbert}.
-Assuming the spectral triple to be finite one can use computer simulations and random matrix theory techniques to explore these models in detail.
+A noncommutative space, in the sense of spectral triples, is one such proposal \cite{Connes-Hilbert}.
+Other possibilities include spin networks \cite{spin networks}, random tensors \cite{random tensors}, spin foams \cite{spin foam}, and loop quantum gravity \cite{loop quantum gravity}.
+If the spectral triple is assumed to be finite one can use computer simulations and random matrix theory techniques to explore these models in detail.